mmorse1217/mmorse1217.github.io/index.md

 show_excerpts: true
 entries_layout: list
 ---
-I'm working on a PhD in computer science in the [Geometric Computing Lab](https://cims.nyu.edu/gcl/) at the [Courant Institute of Mathematical Sciences](http://cims.nyu.edu).
+I'm working as a senior machine learning engineer at Qualcomm AI Research.
+I did my PhD in computer science in the [Geometric Computing Lab](https://cims.nyu.edu/gcl/) at the [Courant Institute of Mathematical Sciences](http://cims.nyu.edu).
 I also studied mathematics at the [University at Buffalo - SUNY]( http://www.math.buffalo.edu).